 Classically, it was assumed that light must travel as a progressive disturbance within the universal frame of reference of a luminiferous aether.
 This idea was discredited because light appeared to traverse the space between any source and any observer at a universally fixed velocity c.
 This velocity appeared to be independent of the relative velocities of the source, observer and the rest of the universe.
 It was subsequently theorized that light always travelled at its universally fixed velocity c from the point of view of any observer who was moving with a constant velocity.
-We have already explored this observer centred view of the propagation of light in the previous section.
+We have already explored this observer centred view of the propagation of light in the previous essay.

 However, the idea that the velocity of light appears to be the same from the points of view of all observers who are moving with constant velocities is also problematic.
 This is because the apparent distance light travels, in going from its source to an observer, differs according to whether we consider the process from the point of view of the source or from the point of view of the observer.
 The same is true for the time it takes.
 This problem was circumvented by postulating that space becomes contracted, to different extents, within the frames of reference of different observers according to their relative velocities with respect to the light-source.
 This postulation also required that time became correspondingly dilated.